-Canadian Prime Minister Justin Trudeau Formally Announces He Will Seek Reelection
+Canadian Prime Minister Justin Trudeau Formally Announces He Will Seek Re-Election

 — Justin Trudeau (@JustinTrudeau) August 20, 2018

-With Conservative party opponents making ground on Liberal candidates and their agenda over the past several months, particularly in issues regarding the trade war with the U.S., Trudeau has been making moves to help strengthen his reelection odds and his party.
+With Conservative party opponents making ground on Liberal candidates and their agenda over the past several months, particularly in issues regarding the trade war with the U.S., Trudeau has been making moves to help strengthen his re-election odds and his party.
 He shuffled cabinet positions in mid-July in the hopes it would address the rise of populism and ease the trade war tensions.
 Whether the moves will provide the desired boost to the party remains to be seen.

 According to Elizabeth Kelly at Narcity, not everyone is looking forward to another term for Trudeau.
-She reported that the reaction to his announcement was neither surprising or exciting outside of his own party, and that even within it, not everyone is sold on him running again.
+She reported that the reaction to his announcement was neither surprising nor exciting outside of his own party and that even within it, not everyone is sold on him running again.
 She said that while some people expressed mild disappointment on social media, some got salty, and a fair portion were even downright hateful in what they posted regarding his nomination.

 Trudeau formally announces he'll run again in next year's electionhttps://t.co/36ZNDJMh2E pic.twitter.com/FLSmbJxDNj